-.AGA style range cookers which combine kitchen hobs and ovens, stoves and central heating boilers.
+.AGA style range cookers combine kitchen hobs and ovens with stoves and central heating boilers.

 A new AGA Rayburn supreme can heat up to 10 radiators and will cost around £3000, pre-owned ones are available for much less.
 Try Preloved for hassle and fee-free buying from other householders.